 Varicose veins arise when the valves in the leg veins weaken, causing blood to flow backward and pool, leading to swollen, protruding veins.
 This pooling can inflame surrounding tissues, triggering symptoms like itching, a burning sensation, or dry, flaky skin.

-If the itching is paired with a tight, heavy, or aching sensation in the legs, it may be a telltale sign of varicose veins.
-The discomfort often centers around the calves, below the knees, and excessive scratching can lead to redness, oozing, or secondary skin infections.
+If the itching is accompanied by sensations of tightness, heaviness, or aching in the legs, it may be indicative of varicose veins.
+The discomfort commonly affects the calves and areas below the knees.
+Excessive scratching may lead to redness, oozing, or secondary skin infections.

-Treatment varies based on the condition’s severity, ranging from compression stockings and medications to sclerotherapy or laser procedures.
+Treatment depends on severity and may include compression stockings, medications, sclerotherapy, or laser-based procedures.
 In early stages, simple lifestyle changes can significantly ease symptoms.
 Avoiding prolonged standing or sitting with legs lowered and elevating the legs above heart level before bed can provide relief.

-Even mild, recurring itching deserves scrutiny for its root cause.
-Varicose veins are more than a cosmetic issue—they can lead to serious complications like skin ulcers if left untreated.
-Early diagnosis and proactive management are critical.
+Even mild, recurring itching should be evaluated for its underlying cause.
+Varicose veins are more than a cosmetic issue; if left untreated, they can progress to serious complications such as skin ulcers.

 Lim Hye Jung, HEALTH IN NEWS TEAM